merenlab/merenlab.org/data/ibd-gut-metabolism/index.md

 Figure 2 includes several plots of both unnormalized copy numbers and PPCN values.
 We won't copy the code to generate these plots here, but just wanted to remind you that you can find it in the script `SCRIPTS/plot_figures.R`.
 The section of code for each plot was designed to be an independent as possible from the other sections of code, so that you need only run that section to get what you want.
 Most of them do require the packages, paths, and color variables set up at the top of the script, however.

+We used Inkscape to polish up the resulting plots into a publication-ready figure.
+In particular, we had to adjust the background color opacity for the heatmaps in panels B and E to make the signal more visible, which is why you may notice a difference between the generated plots and the plots in the manuscript.

 ## Obtaining a dataset of gut microbial genomes from the GTDB